reduxjs/react-redux/docs/using-react-redux/connect-dispatching-actions-with-mapDispatchToProps.md

 `dispatch` is a function of the Redux store.
 You call `store.dispatch` to dispatch an action.
 This is the only way to trigger a state change.

-With React-Redux, your components never access the store directly - `connect` does it for you.
+With React Redux, your components never access the store directly - `connect` does it for you.
-React-Redux gives you two ways to let components dispatch actions:
+React Redux gives you two ways to let components dispatch actions:

 - By default, a connected component receives `props.dispatch` and can dispatch actions itself.
 - `connect` can accept an argument called `mapDispatchToProps`, which lets you create functions that dispatch when called, and pass those functions as props to your component.